gruntwork-io/terragrunt/docs/_docs/02_features/custom-log-format.md

     * `short-relative` - Outputs a relative path to the working directory, trims the leading slash `./` and hides the working directory path `.`

-    * `short` - Outputs a abosolute path, but hides the working directory path.
+    * `short` - Outputs an absolute path, but hides the working directory path.

 * `%tfpath`

   * `path=[filename|dir]`

-    * `filename` - Outputs the name of the executable file.
+    * `filename` - Outputs the name of the executable.

-    * `dir` - Outputs the directory name of the executable file.
+    * `dir` - Outputs the directory name of the executable.

 * `%msg`

   * `path=[relative]`

-    * `relative` - Converts all absolute paths to relative ones to the working directory.
+    * `relative` - Converts all absolute paths to paths relative to the working directory.

 ### Examples

-The examples below replicate the formats specified with `--terragrunt-log-format`.
+The examples below replicate the preset formats specified with `--terragrunt-log-format`.
 They can be useful if you need to change existing formats to suit your needs.

 `--terragrunt-log-format pretty`